-NUA 302 Pharmacology (3 cr)
+NUA 303 Nursing Pharmacology (3 cr)

-The purpose of this course is to examine pharmacotherapeutic agents used in the treatment of illness and the promotion, maintenance and restoration of wellness in diverse individuals across the lifespan.
-The focus is on concepts of safe administration and monitoring the effects of pharmacotherapeutic agents.
-Mode of delivery: web-assisted.
+Examines pharmacotherapeutic agents used in the treatment of illness and the promotion, maintenance, and restoration of wellness in diverse individuals across the lifespan.
+Focus is on concepts of safe administration and monitoring the effects of pharmacotherapeutic agents.
+Prerequisites: NUA 301, NUA 314, NUA 312.
+Corequisites: NUA 321, NUA 324.
+Mode of delivery: face-to-face.
 3 lecture hours.
 Fall, Spring, and Summer semesters.

-NUA 311 Holistic Assessment in Nursing (4 cr)
+NUA 312 Nursing Pathophysiology (3 cr)